Dog Training Tips

 How to start the education of your puppy?

 But then, you will tell us, how to start the education of his puppy?
 Well, very smoothly.
-It is very important that your puppy equates education and learning new things with something positive.
+Your puppy must equate education and learning new things with something positive.

 Attention, the duration of the sessions must not exceed 10 minutes.
 Just like children in humans, the time of concentration is not high, so you have to adapt to the puppy’s pace.
 Always think that education should be synonymous with pleasure for him, if you exhaust your puppy he will equate the education sessions with something unpleasant for him.